 Diabetic Retinopathy comes in two forms.
 Both types can be screened and treated at Berkeley Eye Center.

 - Non-proliferative Diabetic Retinopathy (NPDR).
 Many people with diabetes have a mild form of NPDR that may not affect their vision.
 Untreated NPDR can result in macular edema and macular ischemia.
-Blurred vision is the most common symptom, but NPDR can be difficult to detect without an eye examination.
+Blurred vision is the most common symptom, but NPDR can be difficult to detect without a diabetic eye exam.

 - Proliferative Diabetic Retinopathy (PDR).
 When the blood vessels in the retina leak and prevent proper blood flow, the retina responds with new, abnormal vessels that can create scar tissue.
 The result can be severe, including vision loss and detached retina.